 From 1889 to 1902, 1217 Spruce Street was the home of Civil War veteran Reverend Leverett Bradley.
 The Rev. Bradley, right, was the rector of St. Luke’s Church a block away on 13th St. In 1898, under his rectorship, the parish of St. Luke combined with the congregation of the Church of the Epiphany on Chestnut and 15th Streets to become the gay-friendly Church of St. Luke and the Epiphany that we know today.

 After the ill Rev. Bradley moved out in 1902, the former Spruce St. rectory became home to Dr. Ernest Kelsey and his two daughters who entertained there regularly, giving afternoon teas and luncheons to other families listed in Philadelphia society’s “Blue Book.”
-From here on the story of the house and the stable diverge.
+In 1908, Kelsey had work done on the back stable, putting in a new door and windows to make the space more usable.
+It also gets its own address: 255 S Camac St. From here on the story of the house and the stable diverge.

 TEA ROOM, GARDENS & BOOKSTORE

-By 1911, the stable behind the Spruce Street house had its own address: 255 S Camac St. Inquirer employment ads appear that year that read “Laundresses, housemaids waiters and cooks wanted.
+By 1911, Inquirer employment ads appear that read “Laundresses, housemaids waiters and cooks wanted.
 Miss Platz at the German Scandinavian Office at 255 S Camac, between 12th and 13th.”
-Miss Platz ran her employment service for white Protestants there until the fall of 1916.
+Miss Platz ran her employment service “for white Protestants ” there until the fall of 1916.